 Commemorating the lives of Sligo natives and revolutionaries Constance Markievicz and Eva Gore-Booth, MARKIEVICZ is a brand new suite of music commissioned from renowned traditional music composer Michael Rooney.
-Launched with An intro to MARKIEVICZ in April 2019, the project is expected to premier at the end of the year.
+Launched with An intro to MARKIEVICZ in April 2019, the project will premier with Constance in December.

 In 2018, together with Sligo Academy of Music, we formed the Sligo Community Adult Orchestra.
 This fun initiative gives a chance to those who haven't played an instrument in a while to play again and is led by conductor Niamh Crowley.
 The first performance by this new orchestra took place at our Sligo Pops concert in December 2018.
-If you are interested in getting involved in 2019 please complete the expression of interest form and send it back to: email@example.com.
+Together with The Dock Arts Centre, this project expanded into a Sligo-Leitrim Community Orchestra, culminating in two inspiring concerts at the Hawk's Well and The Dock in November 2019.
+If you are interested in getting involved, please get back to us at: firstname.lastname@example.org.

-The Takeover saw Sligo’s Transition Year students took over the Hawk’s Well Theatre.
-Offered one day at the venue to run a programme of their interest, the students presented original play The Ballad of Burke and Hare.
-Taking over the complete staging, production, and running of the venue, the students sold the tickets, welcomed attendees to the venue, and ushered them to their seats.
+The Takeover saw secondary school students from Sligo take over the Hawk’s Well Theatre.
+Offered one day at the venue to run a programme of their interest, the students presented their original play The Ballad of Burke and Hare.
+Taking over the complete staging, production, and running of the venue, the students welcomed attendees to the venue, and ushered them to their seats.
 The project saw two performances of an original theatre show, produced and devised by the students alone.

 For past projects, click here.